Directions, Maps, Parking & Transportation

 Go west approximately 0.8 miles on state Route 26 (University Avenue).
 Turn left on Southwest 2nd Avenue (26A).
 Continue to Southwest 25th Street (Village Drive).
 The law school is located at Southwest 2nd Avenue and Southwest 25th Street (Village Drive).

 From Gainesville Airport

 Turn right (west) and go 0.8 miles on Northeast 39th Avenue to state Route 24 West (Waldo Road).
 Turn left and go approximately 2.5 miles to state Route 26 (University Avenue).
 Turn right and go west approximately 2.5 miles to State Route 26A (Southwest 2nd Avenue).
 Turn left.
 The law school is at Southwest 25th Street (Village Drive) and Southwest 2nd Avenue.

 The address for Levin College of Law for a GPS device is: 309 Village Drive Gainesville, FL 32611

 Parking & Transportation

-In addition to UF parking, there are approximately 90 parking spaces available at the Campus Church of Christ, a few blocks from the Law School on SW 2nd Avenue.
-Campus Church has an application on their website www.campuscofc.org under COMMUNITY> COLLEGE.
+In addition to UF parking, there are approximately 90 parking spaces available at the Campus View Church, a few blocks from the Law School on SW 2nd Avenue.
+Campus View has an application on their website www.campusviewchurch.com.
 Go to the bottom of the page.
-The church charges $100 each for fall and spring semesters and $50 for the summer semester.
+The church charges $100 each for fall and spring semesters.
+Parking is not available during the summer.
 Call at 352-378-1471.